aspose-pdf-cloud/aspose-pdf-cloud-android/sdk/docs/PdfApi.md

 <a name="deletePageStamps"></a>
 # **deletePageStamps**
-> AsposeResponse deletePageStamps(name, pageNumber, storage, folder)
+> AsposeResponse deletePageStamps(name, pageNumber, storage, folder, password)

 Delete all stamps from the page